simenkid/dissolve-chunks/README.md

     * We can arrange a rule `ru.stringPreLenUint8('y')` to parse it.
 * `data1.z` is another object within `data1`, and it is a data chunk of medium size.
 We will talk about it later.
 * `data1.m` is an array of strings.
 To parse an array of typed data, we can use the `repeat()` rule.
-    * In this exmaple, `ru.repeat('m', ru.stringPreLenUint8)` means that using the `ru.stringPreLenUint` rule repeatly to parse the entries in the array and pairing the resulted array to the key `'m'`.
+    * In this example, `ru.repeat('m', ru.stringPreLenUint8)` means that using the `ru.stringPreLenUint` rule repeatly to parse the entries in the array and pairing the resulted array to the key `'m'`.

 <br>
 Let's go back to `data1.z`.

-* For such a medium-szie data chunk, we can use `squash('z', [ rule1, rule2, ...])` to tell the *DChunks* to squash it into a single rule and attach the parsed result of this rule to the key `'z'`.
+* For such a medium-size data chunk, we can use `squash('z', [ rule1, rule2, ...])` to tell the *DChunks* to squash it into a single rule and attach the parsed result of this rule to the key `'z'`.
 Here, `'z'` is also a namespace for **Dissolve** to know that who owns `this.vars` object.

 <br>
-For parsing the big chunk of `data1_buf`, we can declare many smaller chunk parsing rules that are oredred in an array `chunkRules`.
+For parsing the big chunk of `data1_buf`, we can declare many smaller chunk parsing rules that are ordered in an array `chunkRules`.
 Let's finish the rules declaration:

 ```javascript
 var chunkRules = [